 How to cut butternut squash

-- Then, cut the bulbous bottom of the squash from the longer neck portion.
-It’ll help you to cut the squash in cubes.
+- Then, cut the squash lengthwise from the top to the bottom.

 - Now you’re ready to remove the seeds from the squash.
-You can use a spoon, a melon baller or a stainless steel Ice cream scoop.
-I find an ice cream scoop the best and easier to use than a spoon.
-Give it a try.
+You can use a spoon, a melon baller, or a stainless steel Ice cream scoop.

-- Lay the squash half on its flat side, and cut into slices.
-The half ring portions will be harder to cut very evenly.
+- Lay the squash half on its flat side, and cut it into three parts.
+The half-ring portions will be harder to cut very evenly.
 But I cut on an angle for even pieces.
-For the flatter bottom and top piece, I prefer to cut in half and then cut those two pieces into cubes.
+For the flat bottom and top piece, I prefer to cut it in half and then cut those two pieces into cubes.
 The cubes will be roughly the same size.

 How to roast butternut squash

 - First, preheat your oven to 425ºF and line a baking sheet with parchment paper.
-It’s important that you use a parchment paper because you’ll prevent your butternut squash from sticking to baking sheet and even burn.
+It’s important that you use parchment paper because you’ll prevent your butternut squash from sticking and burning.
 Set aside.

-- Place butternut squash on a cutting board and using a vegetable peeler, peel your butternut squash.
-You also can use a sharp chef’s knife but a vegetable peeler is safer and faster.
+- Place the butternut squash on a cutting board and, using a vegetable peeler, peel your butternut squash.
+You can also use a sharp chef’s knife, but a vegetable peeler is safer and faster.

-- Once it’s peeled, cut your butternut squash in half and remove the seed.
+- Once it’s peeled, cut your butternut squash in half and remove the seeds.

 - Dice your butternut squash into bite-sized pieces (about 1-inch cubes) and roughly at the same size so that they bake evenly.
-Also place the diced butternut squash in a single layer to the baking sheet to avoid they become mash.
+Also, place the diced butternut squash in a single layer on the baking sheet to prevent them from becoming mushy.

-- Place butternut squash on the prepared baking sheet and drizzle on 2 tablespoons of olive oil and season with salt, pepper and paprika.
+- Place the butternut squash on the prepared baking sheet and drizzle with 2 tablespoons of olive oil and season with salt, pepper, and paprika.
 You can also add only all the seasonings that you prefer.
-Toss with your hands and then place in oven.
+Toss with your hands and then place in the oven.

 - If you don’t have parsley, you can use a sprinkle of rosemary and thyme.